NicoleNageli/EisenhowerMatrix/README.md

 # Eisenhower Matrix
-To-do list with eisenhower matrix that prioritizes tasks.
+To-do list with eisenhower matrix that automatically prioritizes tasks.

-## To Do
+### To Do
 - [x] add new task to table
-- [ ] edit & update tasks
 - [x] delete task option
-- [ ] add hover over information for table headers and quadrants
 - [x] make eisenhower matrix quadrants
     - [x] sort tasks in matrix based on due date, urgency, importance, & difficulty
     * Q1: Important and urgent do now (tasks with deadlines/consequences)